PoliticalGraveyard.com

 Strap Hanger, The Millionaire: See John Emory Andrus

 Strasbourger, Samuel — of Manhattan, New York County, N.Y.
 Republican.
-Delegate to Republican National Convention from New York, 1912; candidate in primary for New York state comptroller, 1914; delegate to New York convention to ratify 21st amendment, 1933.
+Delegate to Republican National Convention from New York, 1912; candidate for New York state comptroller, 1914; delegate to New York convention to ratify 21st amendment, 1933.
 Burial location unknown.

 Strasburg, Joseph — of Manhattan, New York County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1984.
 Still living as of 1984.

 Strasburger, Roy — of Temple, Bell County, Tex.
 Mayor of Temple, Tex., 1953-55.
-Still living as of 1955.
+Presumed deceased.
+Burial location unknown.

 Strasdauskas, Robert V. — of Connecticut.
 Concerned Citizens candidate for U.S. Representative from Connecticut 5th District, 1998.
 Still living as of 1998.